-- (a) A source may voluntarily propose in its application, and accept in its permit, emission limitations or other standards that are permanent, quantifiable, enforceable as a practical matter, and more stringent than an otherwise applicable requirement to avoid being subject to a major source New Source Review under Sections 12.2 or 12.3; having to obtain a Part 70 Operating Permit under Section 12.5; becoming a major Hazardous Air Pollutants (HAPs) source; being subject to RACT; or meeting other applicable requirements.
-For the purposes of this section, "enforceable as a practical matter" shall mean that the permit meets the following criteria: - (1) The permit conditions are permanent and quantifiable; - (2) The permit includes a legally enforceable obligation to comply; - (3) The limits impose an objective and quantifiable operational or production limit, or require the use of in-place air pollution control equipment; - (4) The permit limits have short-term averaging times consistent with the averaging times of the applicable requirement; - (5) The permit conditions are enforceable and independent of any other applicable limitations; and - (6) The permit conditions for monitoring, recordkeeping, reporting, and testing to determine compliance as specified in Section 12.1.4.1(d).
+(a) A source may voluntarily propose in its application, and accept in its permit, emission limitations or other standards that are enforceable as a practical matter to avoid being subject to a major source New Source Review under Sections 12.2 or 12.3; having to obtain a Part 70 Operating Permit under Section 12.5; becoming a major Hazardous Air Pollutants (HAPs) source; being subject to RACT; or meeting other applicable requirements.

 - (b) A source that proposes a voluntarily accepted emission limitation or other standard shall comply with the requirements of Section 12.1.3.6(d). - (c) Because the addition of a voluntarily accepted emission limitation or standard requires a significant permit revision, the public participation procedures set forth in Section 12.1.5.3 shall be followed for sources requesting a voluntarily accepted emission limitation or standard.
+A new minor source that meets the criteria or potential to emit thresholds of Section 12.1.5.3(a)(1) and that is requesting a voluntarily accepted emission limitation shall follow the public participation requirements of that section.